josca42/veritas/README.md

 For an outline of how a "knowledge graph" can be used too seperate facts from narratives see the following [lecture](https://www.youtube.com/watch?v=Cwbbxb987vE).

 ## Intro
-In order to asses the assertions made in an article the full context of the article must be taken into consideration.
+In order to asses the assertions made in an article, the full context of the article must be taken into consideration.
 This is illustrated in the below picture, where an articles content and author(s) is assesed from multiple angles.

+Assessing the full context, however, requires access to the relevant data and the ability to extract the relevant information from the data.

 ![plot](./assets/full_context.png)

 ## Data
 The two main obstacles too implementing an algorithmic fact checking framework are access to the neccessary data and the structure of text data.